-Makin’ Home Cured Bacon sounds a lot harder than it actually is.
-My goal on What I Ate is to really simplify it down so that anyone who can measure dry and wet ingredients can make the best bacon that you have ever had.
+Makin’ Home Cured Bacon sounds a lot harder than it is.
+My goal on What I Ate is to simplify it down so that anyone who can measure dry and wet ingredients can make the best bacon that you have ever had.

 This recipe I use for Makin’ Home Cured Bacon is good for bacon from 4-6 pounds.
 I use it on the bellies in this size range where Sam’s Club only carries ½ bellies without the skin.
-There is a great cure calculator (and overall an amazing place to get info on all things smoke, grill and BBQ) on “Amazing Ribs” website that is a must so that you can get the exact amount of cure that you need.
+There is a great cure calculator (and overall a fantastic place to get info on all things smoke, grill, and BBQ) on the “Amazing Ribs” website.
+You must do this so that you can get the exact amount of cure that you need.